Ragamuffin Cat Health Issues & Prevention

 Ragamuffins are predisposed to several health conditions including HCM, PKD, obesity.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 10-20 lbs and lifespan of 12-16 yrs, the Ragamuffin requires thoughtful care tailored to their specific breed characteristics.
+10-20 lbs body size, 12-16 yrs expected life — and the Ragamuffin has particular breed-specific care realities worth learning up front, not in reaction to problems.
 Weighing 10-20 lbs at maturity, the Ragamuffin brings a large-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.

 Health Predisposition Summary: Ragamuffins show higher-than-average incidence of HCM, PKD, obesity based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.